 Where Can an Auto Service Technician Work?

 Automotive Service Technicians work for repair and maintenance shops, car dealerships, automotive parts stores, and local governmental & municipal organizations.

-If you are searching for a mechanic school or an auto technician school in Texas, contact us today, and we can answer any questions you have about our Automotive Service Technician program.
-We know that a decision to attend STVT is an important step in your personal and professional life, and we are committed to making sure that you have all of the information you need to make a career training decision that’s right for you.
+If you are searching for an auto mechanic school or an auto technician school in Texas, contact us today and we can answer any questions you have about our Automotive Service Technician program.
+We know that a decision to attend STVT is an important step in your personal and professional life, and we are committed to making sure that you have the information to make a career training decision that’s right for you.